 The HCRC has a work-share agreement with the EEOC.
 Under the work-share agreement, a case is filed with both agencies where there is concurrent jurisdiction.
 However, only the intake agency conducts the investigation, thereby eliminating duplicate enforcement activity.
 During the fiscal year a total of 523 employment cases were accepted by the HCRC.
-The HCRC was the intake agency for 233 of these cases, and the HCRC dual-filed another 290 cases originating with EEOC.
-Of the HCRC-originated cases, 80.9% were also filed with EEOC.
+The HCRC was the intake agency for 284 of these cases, and the HCRC dual-filed another 239 cases originating with EEOC.
+Of the HCRC-originated cases, 80.3% were also filed with EEOC.

-Of the 523 employment complaints filed, the bases most cited were sex, in 146 cases (27.9%); retaliation, in 115 cases (22.0%); and disability, in 92 cases (17.6%).
-Of the sex discrimination complaints, 33 (22.6% of all sex cases) alleged sexual harassment and 23 (15.8% of all sex cases) were based on pregnancy.
+Of the 523 employment complaints filed, the bases most cited were disability, in 142 cases (27.2%); retaliation, in 97 cases (18.5%); age, in 77 cases (14.7%); and sex, in 74 cases (14.1%).
+Of the sex discrimination complaints, 22 (29.7% of all sex cases) alleged sexual harassment and 18 (24.3% of all sex cases) were based on pregnancy.

-Race was the fourth most cited basis with 57 cases, representing 10.9% of all employment cases, followed by age in 47 cases (9.0%), ancestry/national origin in 32 cases (6.1%), arrest and court record in 16 cases (3.1%), religion in 8 cases (1.5%), and sexual orientation in 4 cases (0.8%).
-The bases of color and domestic or sexual violence victim status were cited in 2 cases each (0.4%), and marital status and breastfeeding were cited in 1 case each (0.2%).
-There were no cases based on credit history or credit report, child support obligations, or National Guard participation.
+Ancestry/national origin was the fifth most cited basis with 45 cases, representing 8.6% of all employment cases, followed by race in 42 cases (8.0%), arrest and court record in 16 cases (3.1%), color in 12 cases (2.3%), religion in 9 cases (1.7%), sexual orientation in 8 cases (1.5%), and marital status in 1 case (0.2%).
+There were no cases based on credit history or credit report, child support obligations, National Guard participation, breastfeeding, or domestic violence or sexual violence victim status.

-The case closure period averaged 537 days for the 295 employment cases that were closed or caused by HCRC investigators during FY 2014.
+The case closure period averaged 525 days for the 271 employment cases that were closed or caused by HCRC investigators during FY 2015.